brknapp/Project_1/README.md

 Next, there are two ways to get information from the OMDb API.
 You can either build your search “By ID or Title” or “By Search”.

-Lets say you have a movie title in mind, like Star Wars.
+Let’s say you have a movie title in mind, like Star Wars.
 Here’s a function you can use to get data from the OMDb API about Star Wars:

 ``` r